deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 It was Ava's turn.

-"Okay, so the black card is…" she drew one and read it. "'*My hobby: Introducing unsuspecting aliens to the joys of'* blank.''
+"Okay, so the black card is..." she drew one and read it. "'*My hobby: Introducing unsuspecting aliens to the joys of'* blank.''

 The table rattled as three white cards were slammed down on it, and Ben cursed.
 According to one of Sean's house rules, whoever got their card down last had to take a drink.

 Given that they'd now been playing for more than an hour, all four of them were pretty well drunk by now.
 Ben sipped his beer while Ava shuffled the white cards they'd played.

-"Okay, so, my hobby is…Introducing unsuspecting aliens to the joys of…a big black dick!"
+"Okay, so, my hobby is...Introducing unsuspecting aliens to the joys of...a big black dick!"

 Charlotte giggled.
 She was probably the drunkest, and her poker face wasn't exactly impenetrable at the best of times.

-"Introducing aliens to the joys of…Fatal sex adventures!"
+"Introducing aliens to the joys of...Fatal sex adventures!"

 Everyone cringed aloud, giving little outraged laughs.

-"And introducing aliens to the joys of…The clitoris!"
+"And introducing aliens to the joys of...The clitoris!"
 She put the last card down.
 "What is WITH you guys and sex cards?"

 "Oh come on, you're the one who played '*fucking in zero gravity*' last round!"
 Ben told her."